 Hector was introduced to the staff in the days leading up to the opening night.
-Hari, Hari’s Son and The Other Hari, discussed Curry.
+Hari, Hari’s Son and The Other Hari, Jazzi too, discussed Curry.
 Hector was in his element.
-The Punjabi Charing Cross (157-159 North Street, Glasgow, G3 7DA) opened in April 2011, Hector, Marg and Steve were the first customers.
+Punjabi Charing Cross (157-159 North Street, Glasgow, G3 7DA) opened in April 2011, Hector, Marg and Steve were the first customers.

 The Menu covers the mainstream dishes that one has come to expect in a Glasgow Curry House along with the customary Chef’s Specialities.
 The Menu is available online, however, Hector has only ever looked at it once.
 Hari has listened to my description of the perfect Curry: Tender Lamb (not Tandoori), a Dry, Bitter Masala, and the magic ingredient that makes a Curry House stand out.
 The reality is whatever Curry one can dream up, they are prepared to cook it to order.

 Hector’s idea, Chef Gurmeet’s Creation…